Diverse Subset Selection via Norm-Based Sampling and Orthogonality: EXPERIMENTS

-In the fully-supervised framework for CIFAR-10/100, Tiny-ImageNet and OrganAMNIST, we train the model for 200 epochs using the SGD optimizer with Nesterov momentum and a cosine learning rate scheduler with an initial step-size of 0.025.
+In the fully-supervised framework for CIFAR-10/100, Tiny-ImageNet, and OrganAMNIST, we train the model for 200 epochs using the SGD optimizer with Nesterov momentum and a cosine learning rate with an initial step-size of 0.025.
 We utilize a batch size of $\max\{\#\text{labeled}, 100\}$ and a weight decay of $3\times10^{-4}$.
 Augmentations include random crop and random horizontal flip.
-For ImageNet, we use the same hyper-parameters as described above, with the exception that we train for 100 epochs instead of 200 and employ a batch size of 50 due to computational constraints.
+For ImageNet, we use the same hyper-parameters as described above, with the exception that we train for 100 epochs and employ a batch size of 50 due to computational constraints.
+We choose the best epoch according to a validation test.
+For experimenting with Yelp, we fine-tune a pre-trained BERT \cite{devlin2018bert}.
+We train for 100 epochs with AdamW optimizer and initial learning rate of $5\times10^{-5}$.
+Instead of selecting the epoch with the highest validation accuracy, we evaluate the test set accuracy based on the last epoch.
+This choice reduces the computational overhead of repeated calculations of validation accuracy for a large dataset.
+Additionally, due to limited GPU memory we do not include results with ProbCover.
+For the unsupervised features we use the embedding of the mid token of each example.
+This approach avoids the extremely high dimensionality that would result from unfolding the embeddings of all tokens.
 We employed a single NVIDIA RTX-2080 GPU to undertake the learning processes, encompassing both the acquisition of self-supervised features and training with small subsets of examples.

 For the semi-supervised framework with a linear classifier ,(ii), we utilize the features of the labeled data and train a $d\times C$ linear classifier, where $d$ is the dimension of the features and $C$ is the number of classes.
 To train the classifier, we use a learning rate of 2.5 and 400 epochs.
 For the semi-supervised framework (iii), we train FlexMatch and SimMatch with a Wide-ResNet-28-10 model using SGD with momentum for 1000k iterations.
 We employ a learning rate of 0.03, a batch size of 64, and a weight decay of $5\times 10^{-4}$.
 Weak augmentations such as random crop and random horizontal flip are applied, while strong augmentations are obtained using RandAugment \cite{cubuk2020randaugment}.